Items: 0 Price: £0

 Bayonets

-This is an original WW2 U.S army M4 Knife Bayonet by 'Imperial' complete with its M8A1 scabbard by PWH (Pennsylvania Working Home For The Blind).
-The bayonet which is in excellent condition has the correct compressed leather rings handle.
-Its parkerised steel blade measures 6 ¾” and has just light areas of rubbing.
-The cross guard is stamped 'US M4 Imperial' and with the Frankford Arsenal ignited grenade mark.
-The top of the steel pommel is stamped with inspection marks (illustrated).
+This is an original WW2 US M4 Knife Bayonet by Utica complete with its original M8A1 scabbard by the VP Co (see page 107 No.8 of Cole’s book US Military Knives Book III).
+The bayonet is in excellent condition.
+It has the correct compressed leather rings handle in very good condition.
+Its razor sharp blackened steel blade measures 6 ¾” length.
+The cross guard is stamped 'US M4 Utica' and with the Frankford Arsenal ‘ignited grenade’ mark.
 The pommel has the correct ‘pincer’ bayonet release catch.
-Its olive green plastic/ fibre scabbard holed tip for cord with metal chape and an integral webbing frog with belt loop which has a single retaining strap, brass stud fastener and steel belt bar.
-The steel throat mount is correctly stamped 'U.S. M8A1' and with 'PWH' manufacturer detail.
+Its olive green plastic scabbard has the early holed tip for cord without metal chape and an integral webbing frog with belt loop which has a single retaining strap with brass press stud fastener and blackened wire belt bar.
+The steel throat mount is correctly stamped 'U.S. M8A1' and with 'VP Co' manufacturer detail.
+The rear of the scabbard has the cast ‘VP’ above ‘28’ mark of Victory Plastics.
 The price includes UK delivery.
-Sn 19806
+Sn 19853

 £395.00